 Social impact leadership example: Challenging assumptions seeing the bigger picture and flipping beliefs on their head.
 Overcoming ideas of it can’t be done.

-A Yazidi human rights activist and Nobel Peace Prize laureate, Murad survived genocide and sexual slavery by ISIS in Iraq and has since been a leading voice in advocating for the rights of survivors of sexual violence and the Yazidi community.
+Nadia Murad is a Yazidi human rights activist and survivor of ISIS atrocities.
+Murad survived genocide and sexual slavery by ISIS in Iraq and has since been a leading voice in advocating for the rights of survivors of sexual violence and the Yazidi community.
+Through her courageous efforts to raise awareness and push for accountability, she has helped bring international attention to the plight of the Yazidi community and other marginalised groups facing similar injustices.

 What Can We Learn From These Social Impact Leadership Examples